Muster-Suchen-und-Erkennen/muse-for-music/README.md

 ## First start:

-This project uses pipenv and npm to manage all dependencies.
-You must install pipenv and npm first before running any script.
+This project uses poetry and npm to manage all dependencies.
+You must install poetry and npm first before running any script.

 Create a `.env` file with the following content: